deepcausality-rs/deep_causality/README.md

 # Deep Causality

-## About
+## 💡 About

-Deep Causality is a hyper-geometric computational causality library that enables fast and deterministic context aware causal reasoning over complex multi-stage causality models.
+DeepCausality is a hyper-geometric computational causality library that enables fast and deterministic context aware causal reasoning over complex multi-stage causality models.
 Deep Causality adds only minimal overhead, and thus is suitable for deployment on low-power (IoT) devices or real-time applications without additional acceleration hardware.

-**Documents:**
+## 🤔 Why DeepCausality?

+1) DeepCausality is written in Rust with production grade safety, reliability, and performance in mind.
+2) DeepCausality provides recursive causal data-structures that enable concise expression of arbitrary complex causal structures.
+3) DeepCausality enables context awareness across data-like, time-like, space-like, spacetime-like entities stored within (multiple) context-hyper-graphs.
+4) DeepCausality simplified modelling of complex tempo-spatial patterns.
+5) DeepCausality is small, efficient, and fast, really fast.
+Run [benchmarks](deep_causality/benches) and see it.

+## 📚 Docs:

 * [Motivation](docs/motivation.md)
 * [How is deep causality different?](docs/difference.md)
 * [Concepts](docs/concept_guide.md)

-## Install
+## 🚀 Install

 Add the following to your Cargo.toml